Hello everyone! It’s Wino Wednesday, so let’s talk about a new wine I’m trying out.

 Stay Glittery, Daters!

 Do you have an embarrassing dating moment you’d like featured on Bitter Glitter?
 If so, email your stories to BitterGlitterBlog@gmail.com with “Dating Disaster” in the subject line.
-Rest assured that Bitter Glitter will never use your real name or any real name contained in your story.
+Rest assured that Bitter Glitter will never use your real name or any real name contained in your story, and don’t forget to check the imgsexy.com nsfw girls site to entertain yourself afterwards.
 Bitter Glitter will always maintain your privacy and will never sell your email address or personal information to third parties.

 Gumbo is a delectable fall/winter-time dish commonly served in South Louisiana.
 The word Gumbo itself stems from the African influence and the Creole culture.
 I’m from South Louisiana, so for those of you who aren’t, Gumbo is basically a really delicious soup served over rice that can be made with seafood, wild game, or chicken combined with andouille sausage.